sourav-oss/reactjs-alert/README.md

 # reactjs-alert npm

-A simple react alert for your website.
+A simple react alert component for your website.
 To get started, try installing the reactjs-alert:

 - `npm install --save reactjs-alert`